Jbirch-Git/Jbirch-Homelab/Layer 3 - Concepts/IPSLA/IPSLA Lab.md

 ![Topology](Images/Topology.png)

-We will be using IPSLA allow an automated failover to occur when the internet is no longer reachable direct from the R3 router.
+We will be using IPSLA allow an automated failover to occur when the internet is no longer reachable direct from the R3 router on R1.
 We will failover to flow the default route through the R2 router and up.
 The monitoring will be done to the loopback behind R3 which will simulate pinging an address on the internet.

 We have configured the connected networks and R2 has been configured with a default route up to R3 through E0/1.
 Let's test to ensure connectivity to the internet is functioning.